Creacombe Solar Farm now complete (Dec 2019)

-Second solar farm to be built in 2019
+Second solar farm now built

 Covering a total area of 27 acres, the site is very well screened, encompassing three gently sloping fields surrounded by mature hedgerows so that it can barely be seen from local viewpoints.

 The site reflects YCE’s commitment to developing projects on low-grade land, continued agricultural use, and biodiversity enhancement.
 The grade 3b land will be grazed by sheep under and around the solar panels in autumn and winter.

 Ecology and Biodiversity

 The land will also be managed to encourage wildlife and biodiversity, with the creation of species-rich wildflower meadows around the panels.
 The landowner behind the project, Gnaton Farms, is a family enterprise which has farmed the land for 42 years and already has an excellent track record on ecology and biodiversity, including sowing many hectares of wildflower meadows and restoring ancient orchards.
 The farm is part of Natural England’s Higher Level Stewardship scheme and has already given over 55 acres to meadows for bird food and nectar.
 The biodiversity improvements incorporated into the solar farm will help to build on this good work.